RayViljoen/WP-Flightstats/readme.txt

 == Installation ==

-1. Upload the `wp-flightstats` directory to the `/wp-content/plugins/` directory
+1. Upload the `wp-flightStats` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add widget through the WordPress widgets menu and customise.